ArsalanAtGH/BootcampAssign-Bamazon/README.md

 * My [profile](https://github.com/Arsalan-Sadri)
   * All repositories, source codes, READMEs, pull requests, commits, issues, and...
 * My [portfolio](https://Arsalan-Sadri.github.io)
-  * Find all deployed applications
+  * Find all deployed applications.

 # :page_with_curl: Description
-* A Node.js console application simulating an inventory of miscellaneous items
+* A Node.js console application simulating an inventory of miscellaneous items.
-* Items are stred in MySQL database and illustrated in a table to customers and managers (a screenshot given below)
+* Items are stred in MySQL database and illustrated in a table to customers and managers (a screenshot given below).
-* Inventory can be updated and items can be added to and removed from database through command line (console)
+* Inventory can be updated and items can be added to and removed from database through command line (console).

 <img src="Docs/Images/inventory_table.png" width="600" height="500">